 If you find you grind/clench your teeth at night, it would be wise to consider an OCCLUSAL SPLINT (night guard) to be worn at night.

-Stop habits like biting on hard objects like pens, chewing ice, etc., which can severely damage the outer layer of tooth and end up in more expensive treatment.
+Stop habits like biting on hard objects like pens, chewing ice, etc., which can notably damage the outer layer of tooth and end up in more expensive treatment.